 The current Lloyd's Chairman was appointed effective 15 June 2017 and his fee was £600,000 per annum.
 The Chairman was re-appointed for a third term from June 2022 until June 2025.
 With effect from 1 June 2022, the Chairman's fee was increased to £665,000 per annum.
 Council members were paid £62,500 per annum.
 From 1 January 2023, Council members are paid £65,625 per annum.
 Fees are also payable in respect of membership of a number of Council committees.
-Additional fees are payable for the Senior Independent Deputy Chairman and Deputy Chair positions.
+Additional fees are payable for the Senior Independent Deputy Chairman and Deputy Chair positions and to the Chair of the Remuneration Committee for her role as Chair of the Nominations Committee for Chairman Succession Planning.

-Further information on Lloyd's remuneration policy is set out in pages 86 to 97 of Lloyd's Annual Report 2022.
+Further information on Lloyd's remuneration policy is set out in pages 88 to 99 of Lloyd's Annual Report 2023.